Maverick999/GettingandCleaningProject/README.md

 An R script containing the process of achieving the stated goals stated above along with a codebook that summarizes the data transformation process as well as describes the variables are also included in this repository.

+##About the R Script
+- Extracts Mean and Standard Deviation Variables for Train and Test datasets by searching for "mean" or "std" and subsetting the original table accordingly
+- Merges test data set with train data set by binding rows together
+- Created an independent tidy data set with the average of each variable for each activity and each subject by grouping data by subject and activity

 License:

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012